GiDHome/simple-cfd-2d-template/README.md

 # Template for CMT GiD homework

 Use this template as starting point for your GiD Problemtype.

-You will find:
+Please check the following files:

-- default.spd: Where the data tree is defined
+- simplecfd_default.spd: Where the data tree is defined.
--
+- simplecfd.xml: Where the problemtype is defined.